-The completed application form, official transcripts of all previous undergraduate and graduate credit and any required exam scores should be submitted to the Office of Admissions at least one (1) week prior to first enrollment for graduate credit at Cameron University.
-Enrollment in online courses is encouraged at least three weeks prior to the first day of classes of each semester.
-Before the first graduate enrollment, the student must be admitted to graduate studies.
+The completed application form, official transcripts of all previous undergraduate and graduate credit and any required exam scores should be submitted to the Office of Admissions at least one (1) week prior to first enrollment for graduate credit at Cameron University Before the first graduate enrollment, the student must be admitted to graduate studies.
 To receive credit, a student must enroll prior to taking the course.
-Refer to Enrollment Schedule (online or on AggieAccess) for specific dates and details regarding enrollment and payment of tuition and fees for each academic session.
+Refer to the Enrollment Schedule for specific dates and details regarding enrollment and payment of tuition and fees for each academic session.

-Graduate students should work with their graduate advisors to complete the enrollment process.
+Graduate students should work with their graduate advisor to complete the enrollment process.
 This process includes: